YottaDB/YDBDoc/ReleaseNotes/ydbr202.md

   - A positive value specifies a byte limit with a minimum of 2.5MB.
   - A value of minus one (-1) provides a value of half the system imposed limit if any.

   When a request for additional memory exceeds the limit, YottaDB does the expansion and then produces a trappable MALLOCCRIT warning.
 By default, some later request for memory is likely to produce a fatal MEMORY error, unless subsequent to MALLOCCRIT, a limit has been reestablished by SET $ZMALLOCLIM to the same or higher limit, but one not exceeding any system limit.
 Note that YottaDB allocates memory from the OS in large blocks so the interaction of $ZMALLOCLIM with memory growth is not exact.
 In the case of a MEMORY error, YottaDB makes an attempt to marshal available memory to enable as graceful a termination as possible.
 Note that independent of this mechanism, the OS may kill the process without recourse if it determines the greed of the process for memory jeopardizes the viability of the system.
-When the integer byte value specified in a SET $ZMALLOCLIN=intexpr or, at process startup, by the \$ydb_malloc_limit environment variable (\$gtm_malloc_limit, if it specified and \$ydb_malloc_limit is not), specifies a positive value, YottaDB uses the smaller of that value and any OS defined amount for the value of $ZMALLOCLIM.
+When the integer byte value specified in a SET $ZMALLOCLIN=intexpr or, at process startup, by the $ydb_malloc_limit environment variable ($gtm_malloc_limit, if it specified and $ydb_malloc_limit is not), specifies a positive value, YottaDB uses the smaller of that value and any OS defined amount for the value of $ZMALLOCLIM.
 YottaDB does not give errors or messages about its choice for $ZMALLOCLIM between a specified value and some other more appropriate value, so if the application needs to verify the outcome, it should examine the resulting ISV value.
 MEMORY errors are fatal and terminate the process.
 Previously, fatal MEMORY errors were not preceded by a trappable MALLOCCRIT warning.
 [GTM-F135393](http://tinco.pair.com/bhaskar/gtm/doc/articles/GTM_V7.0-002_Release_Notes.html#GTM-DE197637393)

 * <a name="GTM-F135424"></a>In NOUNDEF mode, YottaDB assigns the value of an empty string to an undefined FOR control variable.
 Previously, YottaDB provided an UNDEF error for this condition even when the mode was NOUNDEF.
 Note that KILL or NEW of a control variable is a questionnable programming practice that can result in an unintended infinite loop.
 [GTM-F135424](http://tinco.pair.com/bhaskar/gtm/doc/articles/GTM_V7.0-003_Release_Notes.html#GTM-F135424)

 * <a name="GTM-F135428"></a>If the index for the $ZSOCKET() function is outside the range of attached sockets for the specified SOCKET device, $ZSOCKET() returns an empty string.
 Previously, if prior actions on the SOCKET device removed one or more sockets, $ZSOCKET() could return stale or invalid information, or cause a segmentation violation (SIG-11).
 [GTM-F135428](http://tinco.pair.com/bhaskar/gtm/doc/articles/GTM_V7.0-003_Release_Notes.html#GTM-F135428)

-* <a name="GTM-F135433"></a>SET \$ZTRAP=\$ETRAP works correctly; previously it tended to result in $ZTRAP="" regardless of the prior value of $ETRAP, but could also produce garbage values, while less likely, other assignments to $ZTRAP could also go awry.
+* <a name="GTM-F135433"></a>SET $ZTRAP=$ETRAP works correctly; previously it tended to result in $ZTRAP="" regardless of the prior value of $ETRAP, but could also produce garbage values, while less likely, other assignments to $ZTRAP could also go awry.
 The workaround was to NEW $ETRAP, assign a the value of $ETRAP to a temporary, the empty string to $ETRAP and $ZTRAP to the value of the temporary.
 [GTM-F135433](http://tinco.pair.com/bhaskar/gtm/doc/articles/GTM_V7.0-002_Release_Notes.html#GTM-DE197637480)

 * <a name="GTM-F157495"></a>The $VIEW() keyword "DEVICE" returns the type and status, if any, for the device named by the second argument.
 If no device of that name exists, the function returns an empty string.
 The device type is based on what ZSHOW "D" shows.